-Utility costs at this point in the study have been captured with the interior drainage and pump stations associated with the Minimum Facility Analysis.
-The interior drainage features and pump stations are incorporated into all four structural alternatives.
-The features will be further optimized following the TSP milestone.
+Utility costs associated with this project have been captured as part of the cost analysis for the required interior drainage and pump stations.
+Required interior drainage features and pump stations are incorporated into all four structural alternatives.
+The features will be further analyzed during the Pre-construction Engineering and Design phase of the project.

 Utility interferences are a major concern for the deployable structures and will also have an impact on the proposed wall alignment as all utilities along and crossing I-95 will need to be identified during the design phase.
-This is also true along Long Wharf Drive where a major sewer force main runs on the opposite side from I-95 which would be a potential issue for the final alignment of the wall for alternative 4A and 4B.
+This is also true along Long Wharf Drive where a major sewer force main runs on the opposite side from I-95 which would be a potential issue for the final alignment of the wall for Alternatives 4A and 4B.